emmakingston/emmakingston/README.md

 -->

 ##  ✨ Hello there! ✨
-I'm Emma, a cloud software dev who's landed in a DevOps role too!
+I'm Emma, a cloud software dev who's dabbling with DevOps!

 #### Since I graduated
 I've been working with